chrisdail/talk-product-with-docker/slides.md

 # Ansible

-- We opted to use Ansible+docker for orchestration needs
+- We opted to use Ansible for orchestration needs
 - Advantages
   - Great docker support (better than the others)
   - Agentless (orchestration over SSH)